-- What happens when notifications are not supported (for example, visiting the site in IE) : Hide button / Hide column (in case there is an additional text or any other elements which are related to the service) / Disable the button.
+- What happens when notifications are not supported (for example, visiting the site in IE) : Hide button / Hide column (in case there is an additional text or any other widgets which are related to the service) / Disable the button.

 - Enable / Subscribe text.

 - Disable / Unsubscribe text.

 Please note that a secure domain is required to send push notifications, for this reason, all notifications are sent from a custom sub-domain of our secure domain *.push-notifs.com.
 The subdomain is derived from the site’s custom domain.
 For example, if the originating site's custom domain is www.mydomain.com, the notifications' subdomain will be mydomain.push-notifs.com.
 Site owners can not edit or change their notifications' subdomain.

 Once a Push notifications widget is added to the site, the site owner can start creating notifications in the “Manage notifications” section (under Site settings).
 Manage notifications has two parts.

 Here the site owner can edit new notifications, including the following parameters:

 Once editing is completed, the notification can be saved as a draft, OR in case there are already active subscribers to the site, the notification can be sent directly by clicking "Send Notification Now".

 Here there is a list of all notifications which were created.
 A notification has two states:

 - Draft - Meaning the notification was created but has never been sent.